betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 ## Introduction

-A event content is a very brief article that highlights an event.
-An event article can highlight the following 2 types of resources: (1) workshops/conferences/deadline/submisison-based events, (2) tutorials/panels/no-submission based events  etc.
+An "Event" content is a very brief article that highlights an event.
+An event article can highlight the following 2 types of resources: (1) workshops/conferences/deadline/submisison-based events, (2) tutorials/panels/no-submission based events.

 The main part of the event article consists of the (1) Deck, (2) Main body of the article and (3) Metadata.
 The following sections describe the structure and various parts of an event article.